 ACPHS has long been regarded for its Doctor of Pharmacy program which remains the school’s core program.
-In recent years, the College has expanded its academic offerings to include six bachelor’s programs and five master’s programs in the health sciences.
+In recent years, the College has expanded its academic offerings to include five bachelor’s programs and five master’s programs in the health sciences.

 Opportunities exist for students within each of these programs to work side-by-side with faculty on groundbreaking research in areas such as cancer, infectious disease, and obesity.

 These opportunities, along with access to resources such as the cutting edge Pharmaceutical Research Institute, are part of what distinguishes ACPHS from other colleges and universities.